 Remember that there is a three-day deadline from the date the container becomes full (the date on the label) until it is removed from the lab, so do not delay in submitting your request.

-Signage – each area must have a sign designating it as the Satellite Accumulation Area.
-Satellite Accumulation Area signs can be downloaded from this website.
+Signage: each area must have a sign designating it as the Satellite Accumulation Area.
+Download a Satellite Accumulation Area sign.